 The agency's juvenile custodial services provide secure and safe care of young offenders who are sentenced to custody by the courts or who are remanded to custody in a juvenile justice centre pending the finalisation of their court matters.

-There are six juvenile justice centres in NSW.
+There are seven juvenile justice centres in NSW.
 These centres are located at

 Reiby Juvenile Justice Centre at Campbelltown addresses the special needs of 10 to 16 year old male detainees with behaviour difficulties.

 A detention centre for young women offenders operates at Juniperina juvenile justice centre at Lidcombe.

 All custodial facilities provide an extensive range of educational, recreational, vocational, specialised counselling and personal development programs.
 Juvenile Justice provides individual case management to detainees to plan for their positive reintegration into their communities.

 Psychologists and counsellors provide psychological services to young people, including assessment, counselling and group work.
 They advise staff in juvenile justice centres regarding case management and also provide reports on detainees to the courts.

 Juvenile Justice, through subsidies to the various member religious bodies of the Civil Chaplains Advisory Committee, engages full-time and part-time chaplains to provide religious and spiritual support to young people in detention.